ArtisticPhoenix/eJinn/README.md

 Still a work in progress.

- * currently the config parser is done.
- * creating classes from the parsed data is basically done (need edge case testing)
+ * beta release with basic PHP config
  * then
      * work on some basic Readers
+     * cli interface
+     * http interface
      * unit testing
-     * documentation & examples
+     * documentation & examples (wikki)
-     * packaging
-     * seperate README into a wikki